 If you are the victim of a crime and do not want to pursue action within the Texas Lutheran University judicial system or the criminal justice system, you may still want to consider making an anonymous report.
 With your permission, the Chief of Police Texas Lutheran University Police Department or his designee can file a report on the details of the incident without revealing your identity.
 The anonymous report allows the University to maintain compliance with the Department of Education's Code of Federal Regulations, as well as aid in the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, determine whether there is a pattern of crime with regard to a particular location, method, or assailant, and alert the University community to potential danger.
 Reports filed in this manner are counted and disclosed in the institution's annual crime statistics.
-To file an anonymous report please contact Chief Garcia or make your report to the theorem of the property of the property of the property to the property of the property of
+To file an anonymous report please contact Chief Garcia or make your report to the theorem of the property of the property to the property to the property to the property of the property to the property to the property of the property of the property to the property to